yubrajbhoi/termux-python/Doc/library/dataclasses.rst

      Keyword-only fields are also not included in :attr:`!__match_args__`.

     .. versionadded:: 3.10

+   - *doc*: optional docstring for this field.

+    .. versionadded:: 3.14

    If the default value of a field is specified by a call to :func:`!field`, then the class attribute for this field will be